 The difference between inverting and non-inverting filters is the input terminal the input source is connected to.
 If Vin is connected to the inverting terminal, it’s an inverting filter.

-In any cases, the feedback should always be negative for filters and amplifiers alike.
+In many cases, the feedback should always be negative for filters and amplifiers alike.
 Positive feedback will result in hysteresis circuits (Schmitt triggers).

 Second order active filters

 Second order filters offer more drastic attenuation (steep roll-off).
-The simplest kinds are based off Sallen-Key topology
+The simplest kinds are based on Sallen-Key topology